---

 site: Mersel AI

-description: Token density research shows ChatGPT cites structured content 30-40% more.
-Learn how tables and lists reduce DOM bloat and boost AI extractability.
+description: Research shows AI models cite structured content 30-40% more effectively.
+Learn how to optimize token density using tables and lists to reduce DOM bloat and increase AI extractability.

 page_type: blog